South Africa & Zimbabwe: Escorted Best of Southern Africa Group tour 11 Days

 Bid farewell to the African Bush and head to Johannesburg for your overnight stay at Radisson Hotel & Convention Centre, Johannesburg, OR Tambo in a Standard Room on a Bed and Breakfast basis.
 Overnight at the hotel.
 (B)

-Day 9 Johannesburg - Victoria Falls by flight
+Day 9 Johannesburg - Victoria Falls by flight (flight not included).

 After breakfast at the hotel transfer back to the airport where you will board your flight to Victoria Falls.
 You will be welcomed to Victoria Falls and transferred to your hotel which is in close proximity to the Victoria Falls.
 Freshen up before embarking on a sundowner cruise.